Notes on the Making Of Ping Pong Color

 On Gameplay

-If the ball and the obstacle are the same color when they collide, you destroy the obstacle, if not, you lose.
+If the ball and the obstacle are the same color when they collide, you destroy the obstacle, if not, it destroys you.

 Input Systems